-If your cat does not respond to any these stimuli, they’re likely going deaf.
-Your cat may also seem startled when you walk behind them, too.
+If your cat does not respond to any these stimuli, she’s likely to be losing her hearing.
+Your cat may also seem startled when you walk behind her.

-A deaf cat can still live a full and happy life, with adjustments.
-When it comes to sleep, however, you must never physically wake them.
-If your pet is snoozing on your favorite armchair, leave them to it.
+A deaf cat can still live a full-and-happy life with adjustments.
+When it comes to sleep, you must never physically wake her.
+If your pet is snoozing on your favorite armchair, leave her to it.

 Comfortable Cat Sleeping Positions

-If your senior cat is going to spend more of their day asleep, they may as well be comfortable.
-Buzzsharer discuss the many and varied sleeping positions of cats.
+If your senior cat is going to spend more time asleep, she may as well be comfortable.
+Buzzsharer discusses the sleeping positions of cats.
 The coziest sleeping positions for a cat are as follows:

-- Lying on their front, paws and tail tucked in their body
+- Lying on her front paws with tail tucked in her body

 How to Make a Senior Cat Comfortable While Sleeping

 Your cat will need to be warm.
-Consider positioning their bed close to a radiator, or another heat source.
-If this is not possible, apply a hot water bottle to their bed.
-You’ll have to ensure this doesn’t burn their skin, however.
-Tucking the hot water bottle under a blanket is a happy medium.
+Consider positioning her bed close to a radiator, or another heat source.
+If not possible, put a hot water bottle under a comfortable blanket in her bed.

 Ensure that your cat’s bed is housed in a quiet part of the house.
-This means somewhere away from footfall, and not too close to a television or stereo.
+This means somewhere away from footfall, and not too close to a television.
 If you have a spare room, this is ideal.
-Cats that have a quiet place to call their own for sleep are generally much happier.
+Cats that have a quiet place for sleep will be happier and more contented pets.